 Toluene is a colorless liquid having a sweet pungent smell.
-It is one of the most found indoor air pollutant in many households.
-The major source of toluene is building materials, lubricant, grease, running automobile gas from an attached garage, polish, lubricants and tobacco smoke etc (1).
+It is one of the most found indoor air pollutants in many households.
+The major source of toluene is building materials, lubricant, grease, running automobile gas from an attached garage, polish, lubricants and tobacco smoke, etc (1).

 The harmful effect of toluene includes eye, nose and throat irritation, dizziness, intoxicated feeling, neurological and visual disorders (1).